Enimathi/M1_App_Election-Poll/1.Requirements/readme.md

 An online Election system is a software platform that allows People to securely conduct elections.
 High-quality online voting systems balance ballot security, accessibility, fleibility compactablity and the overall requirements of an organization's voting event.

 # When
+Since the pandemic has paused election activity across India, and social distancing and other related realities become a part of our everyday lives, this may be as a good time as any to move to online voting and nowadays people are scheduled busy with their works and finding time for voting is to be hard.
+So online voting can save their time.
+And also it helps a lot to the old aged people.

 # Where

+Voters have a right to a secret ballot and to cast their vote in private.
+This is necessary to protect voters from being coerced or bribed into voting a certain way. so every individual are allowed to cast their vote  from their own place with proper requirements

 # How
 How do you use an online voting or election system?